 A few months ago the problem was that Google didn’t even seem to bother crawling my whole site, but I think a bit of extra direction via META tags helped direct it to skip monthly archives and index individual entries (since they don’t store in-page anchor points, searches that arrive on large archive pages seem pretty pointless).

-Now Google claims to have read every entry (ie if I pick a random entry and check their cache, there will be a copy) but there seems to be divergence in what they cache and what they index… eg this entry features the fairly distinctive phrase "third world police robot" and yet Google returns no matches on that term (ironically, simply writing this here will probably rectify that particular case).
+Now Google claims to have read every entry (ie if I pick a random entry and check their cache, there will be a copy) but there seems to be divergence in what they cache and what they index… eg this entry features the fairly distinctive phrase "third world police robot" and yet Google returns on that term (ironically, simply writing this here will probably rectify that particular case).

 Other examples as of this writing: